shrideio/shoebox/src/ci/README.md

     - Drone CLI requires the Drone admin user for running commands on the Drone service.
 The credential for the admin user can be extracted from the `DRONE_USER_CREATE` parameter from the `secrets.ini` file.
 Use the _username_ and _token_ parts to create a git user with matching username and password.

-    - Drone CLI requires `DRONE_TOKEN` and `DRONE_SERVER`environment variables to befor connecting to the Drone service.
+    - Drone CLI requires `DRONE_TOKEN` and `DRONE_SERVER`environment variables to before connecting to the Drone service.
 Conveniently, the commands to set those variables can be fetched from the Drone web interface.
-Use the admin user credentials to login to the Drone web interface.
+Use the admin user credentials to log in to the Drone web interface.
 In the landing page click on the user icon (auto-generated icon with an abstract pattern in the top right corner), and then click _User Settings_ in the emerged context menu.
 In the opened page find the _Example CLI Usage_ section and copy-paste its content into the shell and run the commands.

       > INFO: The commands should resemble the following piece of code
         ```